jrseti/Dish/parts/README.md

-# Parts Library for the Dish Project
+# Symbol/Footprint/3D Libraries for the Dish Project

-Open source - free to use symbol, footprint and 3D files for the project:
+There are 2 categories of libraries
+1. Parts with open source or non-license restricted symbol/footprint files
+2. Parts that are license restricted.
+These files are provided by the supplier and stipulate license restrictions.
+So you have to go get these yourself and add them to the library.
+Instructions below.

+# 📦 Free - Open Source - No License Restrictions

+The parts for this project are in the following library files:
- - ./symbols/Dish.lib - Symbols to use in the project
+ - ./symbols/DishSymbols.kicad_sym - Symbols to use in the project
- - ./footprints/Dish.lib -
+ - ./footprints/DishFootprints.pretty - Footprints go in this directory